Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Fried chickpea batter (panisse) is a dish from southern France.
 In this adaptation broiling replaces frying, yielding a texture similar to that of polenta.

 Jalapenos give this chili some kick.
-Be sure to wear rubber or plastic gloves when handling them because the oils can burn your eyes and skin.
+Wear rubber or plastic gloves when handling them because the oils can burn your skin.

 Distinctively rich in flavor, asparagus is a good source of vitamin C, folate, iron and copper.